LAST

 ~

 I hope this isn't our final goodbye.
 I'll try my best to see them again, but just in case I don't, let this essay serve as a reminder that I will never forget them.
-The late-night conversations, the shared struggles of graduate school, the meals we had together, the cribbing that echoed through our studios.
+I will not forget Abby scolding me whenever I tried to leave the studio before sunset, or halfassing type design classes with Ruiheng.
+I will never forget all the time I bothered Juemin to teach me about screen-printing or the times I bothered her to sit with me when I was too overwhelmed with life and job hunting.
 These memories are etched into my heart.

-Friendship doesn't always need physical proximity to survive.
+But at the same time I know that friendships doesn't always need physical proximity to survive.
 Sometimes it lives in the spaces between messages, in the occasional video calls, in the photos we share of our evolving lives.
-Perhaps that's the beauty of modern goodbyes is that they're rarely permanent.
+Perhaps that's the beauty of modern goodbyes.
+They're rarely permanent.

-To Juemin, Ruiheng, and Abby: I promise I will never forget you.
-Wherever you go, whatever you do, know that you have a friend across the ocean who is cheering for you.
+To Juemin, Ruiheng, and Abby: Wherever you go, whatever you do, know that you have a friend across the ocean who is cheering for you.
+I will continue to manifest a trip to china in the near future so we can talk shit and drink milk tea in person soon.

 I love the three of you so much.
 Until we meet again.